 While the tanks were doing this job, the Japanese sent soldiers, with cans of gasoline, against the tanks.
 These Japanese attempted to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set the tanks on fire.
 If the tankers could not machine gun the Japanese before they got to a tank, the other tanks would shoot them as they stood on a tank.
 The tankers did not like to do this because of what it did to the crew inside the tank.
 When the bullets hit the tank, its rivets would pop and wound the men inside the tank.

 In the Big Pocket, C Company lost one tank, on February 2nd, that had gone beyond the area controlled by the defenders.
 The tank was disabled by a thermite mine.
 It appeared that the crew – Sgt.
 Elmer Smith, Pvt.
 Vernor Deck, Pvt.
 Sidney Rattner, and Pvt.
-Robert Young – was killed by hand grenades thrown into the tank as they attempted to evacuate it.
+Robert Young – were killed by hand grenades thrown into the tank as they attempted to evacuate it.
 When the tank was recovered, the battalion’s maintenance section removed the bodies which was a gruesome job.
 The bodies were so badly mangled that the only way to identify them was by matching personal possessions and clothing to the bodies.
 One man appeared to have been alive when the Japanese began to fill the tank with dirt from the foxhole they dug under it since a handgun with a spent bullet casing was found in the tank.
 The tank was put back into service.

 During the Battle of Toul Pocket, Cpl.
 Jack Bruce, A Co., was hit by enemy fire and an attempt was made to rescue him.
 On February 12th. during this recovery attempt, Sgt.
 John Hopple, HQ Co, was wounded by a sniper as he, Sgt.
 Owen Sandmire, A Co., and two other members of the battalion attempted to rescue Bruce.
 The four men crawled out to Bruce, while under fire, put him on the litter, and returned him to American lines.
 Three of the four rescuers were wounded.
 Sandmire drove Hopple and the others who had been wounded to the field hospital.
 To do this he drove down the west coast of Bataan, through Mariveles, and back up the east coast to the field hospital.
 Because of the tropical climate, infections set in quickly.
 Hopple succumbed to his wounds later in the day on February 18th at Hospital #1, Little Baguio, on Bataan.